 In May 2008, the government published a “One Year On Progress Report” that highlighted 14 key achievements and actions plans for 8 different government departments.
 To see that report, click here: One year update (2008).

 There have been many developments and achievements as a result of the All-Party Inquiry.
-The Government reported to Parliament for a third time on 15 December 2010.
+The Government reported to Parliament for a third time on 15 December 2010 and a DCLG governmental report was released on 29 December 2014.
+That paper is here and the accompanying press release here.

 For a Hard Copy of the 2006 Inquiry Report please send a cheque for £5 made payable to “The Parliamentary Committee against Antisemitism” to the address listed here.